slushpool/stratumprotocol/stratum-extensions.md

 Extension "version-rolling"
 ---------------------------

-This extension allows to miner to change value of some bits in the version field in a block header.
+This extension allows the miner to change value of some bits in the version field in a block header.
 Currently there are no standard bits used for version rolling so they need to be negotioated between a miner and a server.